Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-update.md

 ### Update a Program [PATCH /programs/{programId}]

-Update fields that are sent and leave unspecified values at their default.
+Update a Program by programId.
+Update fields that are sent and leave unspecified values unchanged.

 Value Stores that have already been created will not be changed.